 -Coach Kasey; 8/25/2006

-Although I can't proof that this cheer originated with African Americans, the cheer's use of African American Vernacular English (i.e. "yo" -in the context of this example- means "your), its confrontational, self-bragging content, and the fact that the media chose Black characters to perform that cheer points to its African American roots.
+**** "U-g-l-y You Ain't Got No Alibi" 's African American originated is indicated by its use of African American Vernacular English (such as "ain't got no" and "yo" which -in the context of this example- means "your).
+This cheer's confrontational, self-bragging content, and the fact that the media choose Black characters to perform this cheer also points to its African American roots.

 -end of quote-